Changing the way we work - meeting the demands of the modern workplace

 We put a lot of emphasis on practical safety in the workshop - effective guarding, floor marking and safe work procedures.
 Our safety records are maintained using the online Peoplesafe system (www.peoplesafe.co.nz) which fully integrates the management and reporting of incidents, hazards, equipment and training.

-Our records and safety systems independently audited by Impac through their Prequal system.
-Triple R completed this assessment in May 2015.
+Our records and safety systems are independently audited by Impac through their Prequal system and we are audited every two years.

 We stayed at the Maraetai Lodge, a leftover facility from the dam building days when Mangakino hosted thousands of worker who build the chain of dams and power station down the mighty Waikato river.
 Now a backpackers type hostel we made it into a home away from home with lots of home cooking.
 Kathy, the lodge manager, was very helpful and made our stay of 8 days as pleasant as possible.